• Skip to primary navigation

 3. Freshchat

 Chat boxes in online stores may have been novel a few years ago, but now they’re a driving factor for orders.
-According to Forrester Research, People are 2.8 times more likely to make a purchase if they use an online store’s chat feature.
+According to Forrester Research, people are 2.8 times more likely to purchase if they use an online store’s chat feature.

 Use Freshchat to set up chatbots that automatically collect necessary information from shoppers who are online when you’re not.
 Then your team can follow up.